loukylor/UserInfoExtensions/README.md

 New features:
  - Adds a button that opens a user in the Quick Menu from the Social Menu page
- - Adds a button that gets the avatars author from the Social Menu page
+ - Adds a button that gets the avatars author from the Social Menu page and also one for the avatar menu
  - Adds a button that shows you the bio of the selected user (bio is different from status)
  - Adds a button opens the links a the selected user has in their bio
  - Adds a button show you the languages a the selected user has in their bio